-I’ve always enjoyed the Texas Christmas Tree which stands at the top of Congress Avenue in Austin during the holiday season.
-It is welcomed to town with an evening of carols and general festivity with people strolling up and down Congress to take in the holiday shop windows.
-The tree itself sends out a look of welcome, too, especially when you see it at night — exuberant and festive, just as a Texas tree should be.
+The Texas Christmas Tree is welcomed to town with an evening of carols and general festivity with people strolling up and down Congress Avenue to take in the holiday shop windows.
+The tree itself sends out a look of welcome, too, especially when you see it at night — exuberant and festive, just as a Texas Christmas Tree should be.

 Texas holiday music to go along